Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 precautions as they might think to be appropriate.

-that would breach the Obscene Publication Acts, or which would infringe the Protection of Children Act (that makes it a crime to produce or publish indecent photographs of a child), or which would break the pre-war law which forbids
+classified that would breach the Obscene Publication Acts, or which would infringe the Protection of Children Act (that makes it a crime to produce or publish indecent photographs of a child), or which would break the pre-war law which forbids

 Recently, too, the European Convention on Human Rights has been made part of English law and with it, Article 10, which guarantees the right to freedom of expression.

 While all this legislation applies equally to videos, there is an extra consideration - the Video Recordings Act.
 This has been amended twice since it was first placed on the Statute Book in 1984.
 Some members of both Houses of Parliament